Napsty/check_smart/README.md

 Introduction
 -------------------------
-This is a plugin to monitor the values of SMART attributes of hard and solid state drives.
+This is a plugin to monitor the health and values of SMART attributes of hard (HDD), solid state (SSD) and NVMe drives.
 The plugin is a fork of check_smart released in 2009 by Kurt Yoder.
 Since then the plugin has undergone a lot of changes.
 It allows to monitor drives behind hardware controllers and added a lot of parameters to fine tune the checks and set thresholds (on a per attribute setting).

 Sudoers entry
 -------------------------